MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 **On Windows:**

-Open a command line window with administrator privileges and enter the following commands:
+Open a command-line window with administrator privileges and enter the following commands:

 |Version|Commands|
 |----|------------|